wot-oss/proposal/README.md

 Each design change must be discussed on a proposal issue.
 When needed, a document expressing the change motivations is merged inside this repository and referenced to the issue with a precise [naming schema](#design-documents).

 Users must adhere to the [code of conduct](#code-of-conduct) of the community when discussing a proposal.
-Partecipating to the project evolutions needs to be a pleasant experience for everyone.
+Participating to the project evolutions needs to be a pleasant experience for everyone.
 We pursue a friendly, welcoming environment where everyone can express their ideas, always feeling at home.

 This document will describe the whole proposal workflow, from the opening of an issue, to the acceptance or refusal of design changes through discussion and engagement of the community.